christina-grannas/swagger-test/user-testing/checkout-js.md

 | `footerTextColor`       | Text color for footer
 | `useLightIcons`         | Use light icons.
 Boolean, default `false`.
 | `useLightFooterIcons`   | Use light icons in footer.
 Boolean, default `false`

-## The `send()` method

-    public send(eventName: string, value?: any)
-Can be used to send an eventName that will be triggered within the checkout.
-For now the only eventName supported is 'payment-order-finalized', where the value should be a boolean set to true.
-An example of usage for this is when you listen to the event 'pay-initialized'.
-By listening to this event, the checkout flow will not proceed the payment when clicking pay unless you send this event.
-It can be sent with the follow js code: this.send('payment-order-finalized', true);
-When this code snippet is run the checkout will continue the pay flow.

-public freezeCheckout()
-Should be used when you want to update the order items of an active checkout.
-Activating this will freeze the checkout, and you will not be able to click "Pay".
-After this is trigged you do the API call to update order items.
-Should be followed by also running thawCheckout().

-public thawCheckout()
-Should be used after freezeCheckout().
-This method will unfreeze the checkout, and it will also trigger to get the latest data on the payment.
-Normally used to update the order items, so if this is run after order items is updated, the pay amount will also be updated to the correct amount.

-public setTheme(theme: any)
-Can be used to change the theme while having the checkout running.
-Allowed theme should be the same as defined for theme sent in with the CheckoutOptions.

-public setLanguage(language: string)
-Can be used to change the display language while having the checkout running.
-Allowed languages should be the same as the language sent in with the CheckoutOptions.

-public cleanup()
-Can be used to help clean up all eventlisteners.
-It will remove all eventlisteners.
-1:06

-public send metoden er litt tåpelig.. burde kanskje bare laget en ny metode som heter continuePayFlow() eller noe sånt :stuck_out_tongue: haha.. støtter jo bare et eventName
-Men men.. vi kan ikke fjerne den siden folk har tatt den i bruk